telerik/winforms-docs/gridview/rows/drag-and-drop.md

 {{endregion}}

-Add a Player class to the Form1.cs source file to support this scenario defined as the following:#_[C#] _
+Add a Player class to the Form1.cs source file to support this scenario defined as the following:

 {{source=..\SamplesCS\GridView\Rows\DragAndDropRadGridForm1.cs region=Player}}
 {{source=..\SamplesVB\GridView\Rows\DragAndDropRadGridForm1.vb region=Player}}